Pediatric parenteral nutrition

 Your child may need parenteral nutrition if:

-What are the side effects of Pediatric Parenteral Nutrition?
+What are the side effects of pediatric parenteral nutrition?

 Although rare, side effects can occur with parenteral nutrition.
-These may include:

 • Line infections, bloodstream infections, or skin infections near the central line